phazelift/xs.js/README.md

 ***Access your objects!***

-**xs.js** A Javascript deep object manipulation tool/library, with string based access.
+A Javascript deep object manipulation tool/library, with string based access.

 Key features:

 - use space delimited strings to create and access your objects
-- safely fetching nodes, without risking to crash your app
+- safely CRUD nodes with ease and without risking to crash your app
-- add non-existing nodes with ease
 - remove or change all keys/values at once for nodes with the same name
 - set listeners on nodes (can listen deep as well!)
 - create tree/hierarchical-based text/strings/numbers!
-- and more..

 ___